amartincolby/Rust-Quick-Guide/README.md

             console.log(message);
         }

-    In the above JavaScript code, as with Rust, a function can be used before its declaration.
+    In the above JavaScript code, a function can be used before its declaration.
 But this code will fail because the `displayMessage` call is relying on `message`, which is declared after the call.
-If Rust tried to allow the usage of functions with outside values, the function would not be able to know where to find this value.
+If Rust tried to allow the usage of function pointers with outside values, the function would not be able to know where to find this value.
 Thus, Rust simply prevents this.

-    There are exceptions to this rule, though, which will be discussed shortly in the section on items. */
+    There are many uses for this pattern, though, and Rust */

+    const OUTER_CONST: i32 = 42;

+    let test1 = |x: i32| x * 2;
+    let test1 = |x: i32| x * 2;

+    /* You will often see syntax like the above in Rust code.
+If coming from TypeScript or JavaScript, it is semantically similar to:

+    let test1 = (x : number) => x * 2;

+     */

     /*** Unit ***/